OCamlPro/liquidity/docs/sphinx/src/reference/liquidity.rst

 recent).

-A contract is composed of type declarations, local values definitions, an initializer, and a set of entry points.
+A contract is composed of type declarations, local values definitions, an initializer, and a set of entry points and views.
 The type ``storage`` must be defined for all contracts.

 Each entry point is a special function declared with the keyword ``let%entry``.
-An entry point must have two arguments, the first one being the parameter (which must be type annotated) and the second one is the storage (type annotation optional).
+An entry point must have two arguments, the first one being the parameter (whose type can be inferred, but we recommend writing a type annotation for documentation purposes) and the second one is the storage.
 The return type of the function can be specified but is not necessary.
-Each entry point must be given a unique name within the same contract.
+Each entry point and view must be given a unique name within the same contract.

 If there is an entry point named ``default``, it will be the default entry point for the contract, *i.e.* the one that is called when the entry point is not specified in ``Contract.call``.
-It is generally a goof idea to make this entry point take a parameter of type unit, so that the code will be executed by any transfer made to it without arguments.
+It is generally a good idea to make this entry point take a parameter of type unit, so that the code will be executed by any transfer made to it without arguments.
 (This can code to prevent accidental token transfers for instance.)